Exchanging holiday money

 Cons

-• Loading your balance beforehand means you might miss out on a better rate down the line.
+• Loading your balance beforehand means you could miss out on a better rate down the line.

-• Some might add fees if you choose to top up again.
+• Some may add fees if you choose to top up again.